Sav22999/emoji/README.md

 - Clear, modern and customisable UI
 - Simplicity: with a single click you can copy an emoji
 - Short-cut: open the add-on with `Ctrl`/`Cmd`+`Alt`+`A`
-- Tooltip: every emoji has the tooltip, so you can learn what's the name of a emoji
+- Tooltip: every emoji has the tooltip, so you can learn what's the name of an emoji

 ## How to contribute